-- (i) A consent notice or other legal mechanism shall be registered against the relevant certificate(s) of title to ensure that future landowners are made aware of the following obligations and restrictions: - (a) With respect to any site containing land within a Terrace Buffer Area identified on the Structure Plan, the requirement to establish and maintain landscape planting in accordance with Rule 12.25.9.1.viii, unless resource consent to depart from the requirements of that rule is obtained. - (b) With respect to any site containing land within the Wetland Setback identified on the Structure Plan, Rule 12.25.9.1.ix provides that no buildings shall be constructed within the Wetland Setback, unless resource consent to depart from the requirements of that rule is obtained. - (c) With respect to any site containing land within Activity Area 5b (Open Space - Escarpment), the requirement to keep that land free of certain plant pest species and to select plants from a specified plant list in accordance with Rule 12.25.10.x, unless resource consent to depart from the requirements of that rule is obtained.
+- (i) Within the Shotover Country Special Zone, a consent notice or other legal mechanism shall be registered against the relevant certificate(s) of title to ensure that future landowners are made aware of the following obligations and restrictions: - (a) With respect to any site containing land within a Terrace Buffer Area identified on the Structure Plan, the requirement to establish and maintain landscape planting. - (b) With respect to any site containing land within the Wetland Setback identified on the Structure Plan, Rule 12.25.9.2.iv provides that no buildings shall be constructed within the Wetland Setback. - c) Indigenous vegetation established within Area 5b shall not be removed. - (d) With respect to any site containing land within the Riverside

+Protection Area, the requirement to keep that land free of certain plant pest species in accordance with Rule 12.25.9.2.xiii

-(d) With respect to any site within Activity Area 5d (Wetland), the requirement to keep that land free of certain plant pest species and to select plants from a specified plant list in accordance with Rule 12.25.10.xi, unless resource consent to depart from the requirements of that rule is obtained.
+- (e) With respect to any site containing land within Activity Area 5b (Open Space - Escarpment), the requirement to keep that land free of certain plant pest species and to select plants from a specified plant list in accordance with Rule 12.25.9.2.xii. - (f) With respect to any site within Activity Area 5d (Wetland), the requirement to keep that land free of certain plant pest species and to select plants from a specified plant list in accordance with Rule 12.25.9.2.xiii.